Jack Crisp

 Jack Crisp (born 2 October 1993) is a professional Australian rules football player, currently playing for the Collingwood Football Club in the Australian Football League (AFL).
 He previously played for the Brisbane Lions from 2012 to 2014.
-He holds the record for the most consecutive games played in VFL/AFL history, having played 262 consecutive games and counting as of the conclusion of the 2025 AFL season; He broke the record of 244 consecutive games previously set by Jim Stynes in 1998.
+He holds the record for the most consecutive games played in VFL/AFL history, having played 286 consecutive games and counting as of the conclusion of the 2026 AFL season; In 2025, he broke the previous record of 244 consecutive games set by Jim Stynes in 1998.

 Playing career

 Crisp participated in the Auskick program at Myrtleford, Victoria, and played his junior football with Myrtleford in the Wangaratta & District Junior Football League prior to playing with the Murray Bushrangers in the Under 18 TAC Cup, where he won their 2011 club best and fairest award.

 Brisbane Lions

 He was recruited with pick number forty in the 2012 Rookie Draft, following in the footsteps of fellow Murray Bushranger Tom Rockliff in playing for the Brisbane Lions.
 He made his debut for the Brisbane Lions in Round 4, 2012, against in QClash 3.